Follow our step-by-step guide to cope with water and wastewater emergencies.

 Contact our customer call centre on 0330 303 0368 (calls charged at local rate) and we will arrange for someone to visit your home.

 If there is a water leak outside the boundary of your property, for example on the road or footpath, we will repair it as quickly as possible and restore water supplies.
-Please contact us on our freephone Leakline 0800 820 999 or 0330 303 0146 (calls charged at local rates).
+Please use our online form.

 Do not touch any wet electrical fittings – call an electrician.